NehaAr/neha.github.io/README.md

 10. Reviewer - IET Biometrics(Wiley)
 11. 3MT (Three Minute Thesis) Winner and People's Choice Award Recipient | School of Biomedical Sciences and Pharmacy
 12. Nominated as Full Member, Sigma Xi – The Scientific Research Honor Society, 2026
+13. Nominated AS Senior IEEE Member for the year 2026

 ```
 ## Cerifications